dideesh92/Oncolab-Diagnostics/README.md

 - Allows fetching data based on **From Date & To Date**.
 - Enables different filtering options for financial analysis.

+### 4. **Patient Records**

+A page has been created for recording the patient data, and it is displayed at the bottom side of the same page.

+You can navigate to this section via Sidebar > Financial MIS Reports > Patient Records.

 ## Setup Instructions
 ### **Backend Setup**
 1. Clone the repository: